Dr Brian O'Connor

 The less common symptoms of COPD are:

-Note that symptoms can be indications of something more serious, such as asthma, bronchiectasis, anaemia and heart failure, therefore it is important to seek medical attention, especially if you are a smoker, or are over the age of 35.
+These symptoms can be indications of something more serious, such as asthma, bronchiectasis, anaemia and heart failure, so it's important to seek medical attention, especially if you're a smoker or are over the age of 35.
 A simple breathing test can help determine if you have COPD.

-To diagnose whether you have COPD, you doctor at OneWelbeck may examine your chest and listen to your breathing using a stethoscope.
+To make a diagnosis of COPD, your OneWelbeck specialist will examine your chest and listen to your breathing using a stethoscope.
 They may ask you about your symptoms, and whether you smoke or used to smoke.
-Your doctor may also calculate your body mass index (BMI) using your weight and height.
-They may also ask if you have a family history of lung problems.
+They will also calculate your body mass index (BMI) using your weight and height and ask if you have any family history of lung problems.

-Your doctor may carry out further tests such as:
+They may also carry out further diagnostic tests such as:

 While there’s currently no cure for COPD, the sooner treatment begins, the better chance you have of reducing your symptoms as well as the risk of any severe lung damage.

 If you are diagnosed with COPD and smoke, the most important thing to do is to stop smoking.
-Other forms of treatment are inhalers and tablets, which might help make breathing easier.
-Tables such as Bronchodilator tablets, Mucolytics, Steroid tablets or Antibiotics may be prescribed.
+Other forms of treatment include:

 Your doctor may also treat you with pulmonary rehabilitation, which is a specialised programme of exercise and education.
 In some severe cases, surgery or a lung transplant may be an option.
-Your doctor at OneWelbeck will discuss the various treatment options with you.
+Your OneWelbeck specialist will discuss the various treatment options with you.

 Currently selected day